-An extensive public stakeholder process continued in the late summer, fall and winter with 10 additional stakeholder and technical working group meetings, as well as regular meetings with the Energy Efficiency Advisory Group.
-Significant stakeholder comment was received, reviewed and incorporated and helped to refine three straw proposals (Program Administration, Cost Recovery, and Utility Targets), as well as a full straw proposal which resulted in Staff recommendations to the Board for the next generation of EE programs.
+An extensive public stakeholder process continued in the late summer, fall, and winter with 10 additional stakeholder and technical working group meetings, as well as regular meetings with the Energy Efficiency Advisory Group.
+Significant stakeholder comment was received, reviewed, and incorporated and helped to refine three straw proposals (Program Administration, Cost Recovery, and Utility Targets), as well as a full straw proposal which resulted in Staff recommendations to the Board for the next generation of EE programs.
 On June 10, 2020, the Board approved an expansive EE program which highlighted an enhanced role for utilities and addressed issues such as utility-specific energy usage and peak demand reduction targets, program structure, cost recovery, utility filing requirements, program timeframes, evaluation, and reporting requirements.
-Staff will continue working with New Jersey's investor-owned utilities, the New Jersey Division of Rate Counsel, and other stakeholders to ensure that the new framework is put into place fully, properly, and with minimal ratepayer impact.
-Utilities will be provided with adequate time in order to prepare their filings for a program start no sooner than July 1, 2021.
+Staff is continuing to work with New Jersey's investor-owned utilities, the New Jersey Division of Rate Counsel, and other stakeholders to ensure that the new framework is put into place fully, properly, and with minimal ratepayer impact.
+Utilities are preparing their filings for programs to start on July 1, 2021.

-Staff anticipates utilizing the next year to carefully prepare for the transition of the EE programs as well as the anticipated needed growth in evaluation, measurement, and verification needed to ensure energy savings.
-Staff will also work to facilitate working groups to assist in the implementation of state and utility EE programs.
+Staff anticipates utilizing FY21 to carefully prepare for the transition of the EE programs, as well as the anticipated needed growth in evaluation, measurement, and verification needed to ensure energy savings.
+Staff will also work to facilitate working groups to assist in the implementation of State and utility EE programs.
 Staff will finally work to procure appropriate studies and evaluations to assist in the determination of energy savings, cost effectiveness, code compliance, EE baselines, and other relevant assessments.

-The FY20 NJCEP proposal provides continuation of funding for programs for residential, governmental, commercial, and industrial markets, including special incentives for low- to moderate-income eligible customers, with a particular focus on outreach and education to ensure equity in access to EE and development of a diverse EE workforce.
+The FY21 NJCEP proposal provides continuation of funding for programs for residential, governmental, commercial, and industrial markets, including special incentives for overburdened communities, with a particular focus on outreach and education to ensure equity in access to EE and development of a diverse EE workforce.